Maria Anna Adamberger

 Maria Anna/Anna Marie "Nanny" Adamberger (23 October 1752 – 5 November 1807), born Jaquet, was an Austrian actress.
-She was played ingénue roles in comedies and originated the role of Madame Vogelsang in Der Schauspieldirektor ("The Impresario") by Mozart.
+She played ingénue roles in comedies and originated the role of Madame Vogelsang in Der Schauspieldirektor ("The Impresario") by Mozart.

 Career

 Adamberger received her training from her father, actor Karl J. Jacquet (1726–1813).
 She started playing in the Theater nächst der Burg ("Theatre Next to the Castle") in 1760, at the age of 8, and became a member of the company in 1768, aged 16.
-After playing some tragic roles and not being satisfied with the success she achieved in them, she decided to only perform in comedies.
+After playing some tragic roles and not being satisfied with the success she achieved in them, she decided to perform only in comedies.